Bill Wade

-William James Wade Jr. (October 4, 1930 – March 9, 2016), often referred to during his playing career as Billy Wade, was an American professional football quarterback who played in the National Football League (NFL) for the Los Angeles Rams (1954–1960) and Chicago Bears (1961–1966).
+William James Wade Jr. (October 4, 1930 – March 9, 2016) was an American professional football player who was a quarterback in the National Football League (NFL) for the Los Angeles Rams (1954–1960) and Chicago Bears (1961–1966).

-A native of Nashville, Tennessee, Wade played college football for Vanderbilt from 1948 to 1951 and was selected as the most valuable player in the Southeastern Conference (SEC) in 1951.
+A native of Nashville, Tennessee, Wade played college football for the Vanderbilt Commodores from 1948 to 1951 and was selected as the most valuable player in the Southeastern Conference (SEC) in 1951.
 He was the first player selected in the 1952 NFL draft, though his professional career was delayed by two years of military service.
 During the 1958 season, he led the NFL in both total passing yards and passing yards per game.
 He was traded to the Chicago Bears in 1961 and led the 1963 Bears to the 1963 NFL championship, scoring both touchdowns for the Bears in the 1963 NFL Championship Game.

 In 11 NFL seasons, Wade completed 1,370 of 2,523 passes (54.3%) for 18,530 yards with 124 touchdowns and 134 interceptions.
 He also tallied 1,334 rushing yards on 318 carries (4.2 yards per carry) and 24 rushing touchdowns.

 Early life

 Wade was born in 1930 in Nashville, Tennessee.
-His father Pink Wade was the captain of the undefeated 1921 Vanderbilt Commodores football team.
+His father Pink Wade was the captain of the undefeated 1951 Vanderbilt Commodores football team.

 Wade attended Montgomery Bell Academy in Nashville where he starred in tennis, football, baseball, and basketball.
 At age 14, he won the city boys' tennis championship.
 In December 1946, at age 16, he tallied 964 passing yards and was chosen by The Nashville Banner as the most valuable football player in the Interscholastic League.
 He was also selected as the Interscholastic League's most valuable baseball player in 1947, leading the league with a .533 batting average.
 He once struck out 21 batters in seven innings but turned down offers to play professional baseball.
 He also punted for the football team, averaging 44.0 yards a punt as a senior.
 Upon his graduation in June 1948, he was selected as the most outstanding boy and the best all-around athlete at the school.